-New ADHD findingsNovember 14th, 2011 in Attention deficit disorders /
+New ADHD findingsNovember 14, 2011 in Medicine & Health / Attention deficit disorders

 A combination of rare and common genetic variations could play a part in biological pathways linked to Attention Deficit Hyperactivity Disorder (ADHD).